vshelvankar/jodicloud_samples/README.md

-thanks to the support from viany in adding the features while building the project
+Acknowledge : thanks to the support from Viany in adding the features while building the project